What are Slide Apps?

 - Web Link is used when you would like to embed external links to the slide.
-Once the student has completed viewing the links, the student is to mark it as complete to show the material in the external source has been read.
+Once the student has completed viewing the links, the student has to mark it as complete to notify you that material in the external source has been read.

 - Label is useful for you to add points of interest on a Slide Image.
 For example, labeling the different body parts of the human body.

 - Audio Clip allows you to upload up to 30 seconds of your own voice recording onto the Slides.
 This feature is only available to Pro Plan users.